dmenne/breathtestcore/README.md

 ## This package is under development.

 This is a reboot of package dmenne/d13cbreath with better separation of functions.
-Use dmenne/d13cbreath meanwhile.
+To test some of the functions with sample data or your own data, try the [online demo](https://apps.menne-biomed.de/breathtestshiny).

 ## What it does
 The software is being developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
 Thanks to Andreas Steingötter, Benjamin Misselwitz, Mark Fox and Werner Schwizer.

 * Reads several formats of 13C data: IRIS/Wagner (composite and CSV), BreathID and generic CSV
 * Fits Beta-Exponential nonlinear function using `nls`, which gives successful estimates for 90% of PDR curves
-* Fits Wagner-Nelson, with terminal slope estimated from Bluck-Coward fit
 * Computes population fit with `nlme` using all data in database
 * Computes Bayesian non-linear population fit with Stan for multiple records (refactored to package dmenne/breathteststan)
 * Computes prior-constrained Bayesian non-linear fit for single records (refactored to package dmenne/breathteststan)